AdaCore/spark2014/lrm/source/subprograms.rst

    shall not be read or updated directly or indirectly within the body of the subprogram unless it appears as a ``moded_item`` in ``refined_global_aspect`` of the subprogram.
+#.
+If a subprogram does not have a ``global_aspect`` then an implicit
+   one is synthesised from implementation of the body (if it exists).

 .. centered:: **Restrictions That May Be Applied**